HuRuilizhen/HuRuilizhen.github.io/_posts/2024-10-08-Docker-Setup.md

 ---

-# How to install Docker? ⬇️
+# How to Install Docker? ⬇️

 I mainly focus on the setup on my developing machine (Macbook Air M2) and testing server (Ubuntu 22.04).